 B. The reviewer must be a researcher who has successfully defended their own doctoral studies.

-C. By no later than two weeks before the planned seminar, the research proposal (in electronic form), the name of the reviewer, and the date and time of the planning seminar must be sent to the following email functions:
+C. By no later than two weeks before the planned seminar, the research proposal (in electronic form), the name of the reviewer, and the date and time of the planning seminar must be sent to the following email functions in the relevant subject for PhD studies:

 D. In addition to the reviewer and the doctoral student, all supervisors must attend and provide oral comments at the seminar.